-A stripped bike pedal can be super annoying and potentially a costly thing to fix, thankfully there are a number of ways that cranks can be fixed without having to purchase new ones.
+A stripped bike pedal can be super annoying and potentially costly to fix, thankfully there are a number of ways cranks can be fixed without having to purchase a new one.

-This article goes in-depth into the different ways to fix a stripped bike depending on how badly stripped the pedals are.
-It also goes into how to avoid stripping threads on your bike, so you don’t have to worry about it again!
+Here we go in-depth into the different ways to fix a stripped bike crank thread depending on how badly stripped they are.
+We’ll also explore ways to avoid stripping threads on your bike, so you don’t have to worry about it again!

 Types of Pedal Thread Repair

 There are two types of pedal thread repair that can be done.
 The first is for minor damage to the threads or when the threads need cleaning out.
 This is done with a bike pedal tap and doesn’t involve cutting any new threads.
 This is best done to bikes that have been cross threaded or are just full dirt and need a good cleanout.

 The other is for crank threads that have been completely worn down.
 For this new threads are cut into the crank, and an insert is added for the pedal to sit in.
 This is much more involved and is best done by a bike mechanic.

 The crank pedal tap such as the Park Tool TAP-6 Pedal Tap is great for fixing damaged bike crank threads.
 The tool is often called a crank thread chaser and is used to restore the required thread shape within the crank.

 It works by being made of strong high carbon steel which resembles the thread of a bike pedal, and when threaded through the crank, it carves/cleans out the thread and restores it to the correct shape.